akponaokujeni/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-My research is motivated by a variety of exciting possibilities Earth observation offers to study our planet’s ecosystems.
-I am primarily using multiple passive but also active remote sensing systems to quantify biodiversity- and climate-relevant land surface properties as well as land surface change processes.
-Developing and exploring innovative machine learning methods is central to my research interests.
-My studies extend across a wide range of application domains and contribute to the development of novel remote sensing toolkits for analyzing ecosystems under global change.

-{{< icon name="download" pack="fas" >}} See my full 👉[CV](https://www.dropbox.com/s/ah3taoxenq570mh/okujeni_cv_public_february2022.pdf?dl=0) for further information.
+My research is driven by the immense potential Earth observation offers to explore and understand the ecosystems of our planet.
+I mainly utilize imaging spectroscopy data and multispectral time series to quantify land and vegetation cover, retrieve vegetation parameters, and monitor ecosystem change and vegetation dynamics through space and time.
+My studies extend across diverse terrestrial ecosystems and address environmental challenges related to global change, such as disturbance and recovery processes, or drought and wildfire impacts.
+Implementing innovative and effective image processing workflows for solving real-world application challenges forms the foundation of my studies.